Pr00bit/API/README.md

 2. What does it do?

-- user provide input for which city temparature to be checked
+- user provide input for which city temperature to be checked
-- user connests to API to get the data
+- user connects to API to get the data
 - extraction from Json temperature

-3. Link to video where program is shown how it works. https://youtu.be/diehrjRg58I
+3. Link to video where program is shown how it works.

+https://youtu.be/diehrjRg58I